 She has now recovered and is ready to look for a new home

 The good news is, what a love she is.
 She loves her cuddles and will plonk her self on your lap at every opportunity.
-She has to have eye drops twice a day (and this will continue for life) and she is a gem getting them put in.
+She has to have eye drops loads of times a day – at least 8 (and this will continue for life) and she is a gem getting them put in.
 She doesn’t exactly hold her eye open but not far short.
 She walks well on lead when there are no other distractions around, otherwise she is very very strong.
 She’s a big solid girl so it would be unwise to place her in a home with younger children, but visiting young children is likely to be no problem, correctly supervised.

 After her lumps were removed a different dog came back.
 Her tail rarely stops.
 She loves her bed and sleeping is her second favourite past time after cuddles.

 If you are interested in offering Storm a new home and have taken into consideration her needs and the restrictions we are currently working under with rehoming and feel you could proceed please complete an application form.
 BARK will continue to assist with her medication costs.
 If your home is within 10 miles of a Galedin Veterinary Practice and you are prepared to travel to see her on at least 6 occasions we will work with you to make it happen.